 Ans.
 She made a card in which she mentioned that she loved her both parents and also wrote that they should be hopeful and that they would somehow make out of it.

-About 2:00 p.m.
-I went on that and asked Larry to steer a course of 185 degrees………. to see the island at about 5:00 p.m.
+About 2 p.m., I went on deck and asked Larry to steer a course of 185 degrees.
+If we were lucky, I told him with a conviction I did not feel, he could expect to see the island at about 5 p.m.

 The narrator and his wife continued to make efforts.
 The narrator started checking and rechecking the calculations, and then he went to the deck and asked Larry Vigil, who was taking control of the steering wheels, to steer the ship at 185 degrees.
 He said if they were lucky, they would be able to reach the island by 5:00 p.m.
 At the same time, he added that the chances were slim.